 I am a passionate mother of two beautiful daughters and in large part became a doula because of what they taught me through their births.
-I dedicate my practice to them and their future: one that values the mother and children at the heart of society.

 I believe in living.